sukhiboi/mac-setup/README.md

 ### Things to be done manually

-- It will setup zsh as default shell.
-- It will update .zshrc and .vimrc ( You need to install the plugins of vim )
+- You need to install the plugins of vim
-- It will install fira code.
 - After installing vscode, install setting-sync by shan khan and restore all the extensions